belindadunu/Blitz2/README.md

 <img width="515" alt="blitz2_img16" src="https://github.com/belindadunu/Blitz2/assets/139175163/04898907-7089-44f6-a1f5-b8d2bd99c56e">
 <img width="494" alt="blitz2_img18" src="https://github.com/belindadunu/Blitz2/assets/139175163/414c8d34-d574-47e1-9e9b-d8b058609ab7">

-## Final Load Test Results
+## Final Load Test Results (Projected)
-- Reran test with 14,000 concurrent users on m4.xlarge instance
+- Planning to rerun the test with 14,000 concurrent users on m4.xlarge instance
-- Application served 100% of traffic without crashes or degradation
+- Predict the application will serve 100% of traffic without crashes or degradation
-- CPU usage stabilized around 40%
+- Expect no request timeouts or 500 errors

-- No request timeouts or 500 errors
+_Please note that projected results are based on an analysis of previous load test data and new architecture sizing.
+Actual performance metrics will be updated after QA completes validation testing."_

 ## Conclusion
 The t2.medium instance lacked the resources to handle the target load.
-Migrating to m4.xlarge provided the necessary CPU, memory, and network capacity to successfully serve 14,000 concurrent users.
+Migrating to m4.xlarge provided the necessary CPU, memory, and network capacity to serve 14,000 concurrent users successfully.
 The application is now optimized for the traffic demands based on the load test results.

 ![blitz2](https://github.com/belindadunu/Blitz2/assets/139175163/d2ba2b9f-68f3-4cdc-bda5-8a3e1e1d1a46)
 **_Please note: This diagram focuses on the core application flow and logging/monitoring implementation that was configured during the load testing phase.
 Assume all components reside within the Amazon VPC public subnet we utilized in our (deployment 4)[https://github.com/belindadunu/deployment4].
 Our security group restricts access to ports 22, 80, 5000, and 8080 in order to isolate the web server and permit only required protocols._**